 In the 1930s, Hungary’s authoritarian government pushed the country into close alignment with Nazi Germany.
-Hitler’s speeches were broadcast on the radio and, even though György could not understand German, he was disturbed by the anger he heard in the dictator’s voice.
+Hitler’s speeches were broadcast on the radio.
+Even though György could not understand German, he was disturbed by the anger he heard in the dictator’s voice.
 Hungary’s anti-Jewish laws were passed between 1938 and 1941.
 Modeled after Germany’s Nuremberg Laws, they defined Jews in racial terms, excluded Jews from various professions, and severely restricted their participation in economic life.
 As a result, György's father lost his job.
 Margit was able to continue working as a legal secretary in the law firm of her uncle, Dr. Pal Kornhauser.

 Why I Volunteer